grip-on-software/monetdb-import/Database_structure.md

     -   **comment_id** - primary key
     -   **issue_id** - reference to issue.issue_id
     -   **message**
-    -   **author** - VARCHAR, reference to developer.name
+    -   **author** - VARCHAR - reference to developer.name
     -   **date**

 Relationship tables:

 -   **issuelink**: (Bi)directional links that exist between pairs of issues in JIRA.
-Only the links that exist when the data is collected are stored here.
+Only the links that exist when the data is collected are stored here (no changelogs).
+Primary key consists of all columns.
     -   **id_from** - reference to issue.issue_id
     -   **id_to** - reference to issue.issue_id
     -   **relationship_type** - reference to relationshiptype.id